THE COMMITTEES OF MPACE

-- Manage the Career Mentor Scholarship (CMS) program as well as the NACE Management Leadership Institute scholarship program.
+- Manage the Future Leaders Scholarship (FLS) program as well as the NACE Management Leadership Institute Scholarship (MLI) program.

 - Identify and evaluate the relevance and value of professional developmental educational opportunities in the career services and college relations fields.

-Time commitment includes bi-monthly conference calls (monthly calls when scholarship applications are due), review of CMS and MLI scholarship applications each year, and occasional project assignments.
-Committee members also serve as mentors to the 5 CMS students.
+Time commitment includes bi-monthly conference calls (monthly calls when scholarship applications are due), review of FLS and MLI Scholarship applications each year, and occasional project assignments.
+Committee members also serve as mentors to the FLS recipient.

 - Maintain social networking sites (i.e. LinkedIn, Facebook, and Twitter)